bhamail/jenkins-parent/README.md

 "maven" jobs).
 Use maven goal: clean deploy.
 Verify the projects can build individually.
 After you have built both jobs in Jenkins, make sure project B appears as a "downstream" project from project A. Similarly, project A should appear as "upstream" when viewed from project B.
 Verify when you manually trigger a build of project A, that project B automatically builds also.
+5. To reproduce the permissions problem, run on project A:

+        mvn release:prepare
+        mvn release:perform

-5. To reproduce the permissions problem, run "mvn release" on project A. This will increment the version number of A (and publish a release version of a.jar).
+ This will increment the version number of A (and publish a release version of a.jar).
 For example, project A started at version 1.0-SNAPSHOT, was released as version 1.0, and is now at version 1.1-SNAPSHOT.
 (Note: Ensure no build of project A is triggered during the next steps, for example due to scm polling)